A decade of violent death: New Zealand's 158 lost women - NZ Herald

 West Auckland

-Stabbed by husband she planning to leave the next day
+Stabbed by husband she planned to leave the next day

 Blessie Gotingco, 56